microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 </Grid>
 ```

+You can choose to customize the look of the pager control by hiding or showing the first, previous, next, and last buttons and changing the prefix and suffix text i nthe combo box and number box modes.

 ## Adding a PagerControl to Your Application

 Here is an example of how to add the PagerControl to your application.
 It can be added on the page as shown below, or can be used in the template of the layout view you prefer to use.
 PagerControl is added to the template for DataGrid and ItemsRepeater in WinUI 2.x and will be added to ListView and GridView in WinUI 3.